 So why do we design zero energy home plans that are Built Green® and incorporate Universal Design accessibility features?
 Because we care.
 We care for home owners and for the earth we share.
 Mankind has not been very kind to the planet lately.
 How we live, and the homes we build, must be done in a more sustainable fashion.

-We get a kick from hearing customers stories about no energy costs; we hear how some homes have excess solar production and are “fuelling” their electric cars; they tell us how they love the floorplan, and the way the house “lives”.
-This helps affirm that we are providing real value in out home designs.
+We get a kick from hearing customers stories about no energy costs; we hear how some homes have excess solar production and are “fueling” their electric cars; they tell us how they love the floorplan, and the way the house “lives”.
+This helps affirm that we are providing real value in our home designs.

 To build new homes that use less energy and resources during their lifespan than older homes is an admirable goal.
 However, as long as our population as a species continues to grow, we will continue to use up more and more resources, with less and less space from which to draw those resources.
 This is where the true Zero-Energy home comes in; The true Zero-Energy home is designed to put as much energy back into the environment as is used to construct, maintain, and live in the home